 This block connector includes the connectors for linking with Power LED (3-pin), HDD LED, power button, power/sleep/message waiting button, reset button the front panel of the system case.
 Please identify polarities of plug wires for the case speaker and LEDs.
 Please ask vendor about this information when you buy them and install the system by yourself.
-The plug wires (below) polarities of these buttons will not affect the function.
+The plug wires polarities of these buttons will not affect the function.

-NOTE: Users that want to use IR port must adjust BIOS feature UART Mode Select to set COM2 at some IR mode upon your IR device.
+NOTE: Users that want to use IR port must adjust BIOS feature to activate onboard IR featuere.